 VIC – ‘Family pandemic’ predicted

 With the worst of COVID-19 hopefully behind us, one Victorian property expert foresees a ‘family pandemic’ – too many families and not enough family homes on the market – in 2021.
-House construction is expected to boom.
-Government incentives up to $54,000 of are available to buyers of new homes.
+Housing construction is expected to boom, with up to $54,000 of government incentives available to buyers of new homes.

 Australia remains one of the least-affordable housing markets in the world and this trend is projected to continue.
-As prices are expected to rise for the next two years, there are opportunities for investors and home buyers who are willing to jump on the upward swing.
+As prices are forecast to continue to rise for the next two years, there are opportunities for investors and home buyers who are willing to jump on the upward swing